teresafinn/teresafinn.github.io/work/index.md

 **You did what now?
 What's this cake baking business...?**

 <p class="tfindent"> I really love creating things.
 And also eating.
 Cake decorating is one way in which I can be creative, detail-oriented, eat tasty things, and have a lot of fun.
 I had a blast as a baker and still bake lots in my free time.
 Take a look at some of the <strong><a href="/hobbies">tasty treats</a></strong> I've made!</p>

+**How do you feel about working remotely?**

+<p class="tfindent">I love the flexibility, freedom, and focus afforded by working remotely and would be very open to exploring the opportunity.
+Some day, I'd like to be able to live in different countries to learn local languages and cultures and maybe even help other people learn to program - all while working remotely!
+(Have you seen this interesting <strong><a href="http://animalnewyork.com/2014/artists-notebook-ramsey-nasser/">article</a></strong> about programming in Arabic?
+Wow.)
+I've immensely enjoyed working with my mentors from afar.
+We've been very successful with a combination of <strong><a href="https://screenhero.com/">Screenhero</a></strong> and <strong><a href="https://slack.com/">Slack</a></strong>.
+Perhaps it's because people who work on remote teams are extremely effective communicators, but the remote interactions I've had have been fabulous.
+I also have a wonderful walking desk that I use daily, and would love to continue using!</p>